Pentecostal Saint Thomas Christians: Casteism

 Pentecostal Syrian Christians have been dubbed "sheep stealers" by leaders of traditional Saint Thomas Christian denominations, due to their eagerness to gain more St. Thomas Christian converts.
-Pentecostal Syrian Christians are an endogamous sect; they don't marry into or from other castes or Christian denominations.
-Likewise, other St. Thomas Christians avoid marriage alliances with Pentecostals.
+Pentecostal Syrian Christians are an endogamous sect; they do not marry into or from other castes or Christian denominations.

 Pentecostal St. Thomas Christians have been accused of prejudicial treatment of Dalit Christians in their churches.
 Despite being numerically significant, Dalit Pentecostals were easily bypassed by Syrian Pentecostals for education, overseas financial support and leadership positions.
 Syrian Pentecostals were wary of Dalits rising to leadership because they feared that it would lead to loss of societal status, and thus hinder the growth of Pentecostal churches.
 Syrians also denounced the Dalit support for Communism in Kerala.
 In 1972, as a result of Dalit segregation, the Church of God in Kerala, got divided into Church of God (Kerala Division) for Dalits, and Church of God (Kerala State) for Syrians.